pingcap/blog/securing-online-gaming-combine-chaos-engineering-with-devops-practices.md

 Currently, almost all IEG operation services run in TKE.
 Elastic scaling promises faster capacity expansion and reduction of cloud services thanks to cloud-native technology.

 In addition, we expect the iterations to be easier.
-A best practice is to break down the large, hard-to-maintain service into many “smaller” services that we can maintain independently.
-“Small” services have less code and simpler logic, with lower handover and training costs.
+A best practice is to break down the large, hard-to-maintain service into many "smaller" services that we can maintain independently.
+"Small" services have less code and simpler logic, with lower handover and training costs.
 We as developers continue to practice this kind of microservices architecture as part of DevOps initiatives.
 Yet similar issues persist.
-As the number of services increases, so does the complexity of making calls between them. **Worse, if one “small” service fails, it could set off a chain reaction that brings all the services down—a microservice dependency hell.**
+As the number of services increases, so does the complexity of making calls between them. **Worse, if one "small" service fails, it could set off a chain reaction that brings all the services down—a microservice dependency hell.**

 The thing is, fault tolerance varies by service.
-Some support downgrading, while others don’t.
+Some support downgrading, while others don't.
 Not to mention that some services are unable to provide timely alerts or lack an effective debugging tool.
 As a result, debugging services has become a tricky and increasingly pressing issue in our day-to-day work.

-But we can’t just let it be.
+But we can't just let it be.
 What if the unstable performance constantly chases our players away?
 What if there is a catastrophic failure?

 ## Let there be faults